Travel to Vietnam in Winter. Winter in Vietnam is from late October to February, the period shows a different cold season.

 Sapa

-Terraced rice fields in Sapa.
+Terraced rice fields in Sapa with a overview

 Sapa is beautiful all year round but winter provides a special charm that visitors will not want to miss.
 The fog creates an aura of mystery that also lends credence to Sapa’s reputation as Heaven’s Resort.
 Many people, especially photography lovers, visit the town in winter as the temperature can dip below the freezing point, which gives Sapa amazing look with snow.
 If you love the peace and tranquility, Sapa valley is a must-see place on your tour to Vietnam.